Getting Your Financial Ducks In A Row Rotating Header Image

 When it Makes Sense to Take Social Security Early

-fries with gravy by tweber1In the past, we’ve discussed how beneficial it can be to delay receiving Social Security benefits as long as you can.
-You can see this discussion in the article Ah, Sweet Procrastination – it makes good financial sense to delay receiving your benefit to age 70 in many cases, but of course not all.
+fries with gravy by tweber1In this blog many times we’ve covered how beneficial it can be to delay receiving Social Security benefits as long as you can.
+An example of this discussion is in the article Ah, Sweet Procrastination – it makes good financial sense to delay receiving your benefit to age 70 in many cases, but of course not all.

-The reason this is such a great benefit is that this government-backed income stream is pretty much as good as you can get, in terms of longevity insurance.
-When you start receiving the benefit, you’ll continue to receive it through your entire life – at least under current law, which is doubtful to change that fact.
-The reason that you should delay receiving your benefit as long as possible is due to the fact that when you start receiving your benefit impacts the amount that you will receive for your life – plus, depending upon the amount of your spouse’s benefit, it will impact the amount that your spouse would receive as a Survivor’s Benefit as well.
+The reason delayed filing can be such a great benefit is that this government-backed income stream is pretty much as good as you can get, in terms of longevity insurance.
+When you start receiving the benefit, you’ll continue to receive it through your entire life.
+When you start receiving your benefit impacts the amount that you will receive for your life.
+Plus, depending upon the amount of your spouse’s benefit, it will impact the amount that your spouse would receive as a Survivor’s Benefit as well.

 But there are times when it may make more sense to begin receiving your benefit earlier…